collocations.org

 the general duty of the police to preserve the peace

-professional | civic, public
+civic, public

 I feel it is my civic duty to vote.

-patriotic | family, filial, parental | ethical, moral
+family, filial, parental

-I feel it''s my bounden duty to try and help her.
+I feel it's my bounden duty to try and help her.

-VERB + DUTY
+VERB + duty

-have, owe
+have, owe (law)

-(law) You have a legal duty to take reasonable care. | The railway company owes a duty of care to all its customers.
+The company owes a duty of care to all its customers.

-carry out, do, fulfil, meet, perform
+carry out, do, fulfil/fulfill, meet, perform

-She put down the phone and went out, her duty done. | She felt she had fulfilled her duty by providing him with a son.
+She felt she had fulfilled her duty by providing him with a son.

 fail in

-neglect, shirk
+avoid, neglect, shirk

-I''d be shirking my duty if I didn''t warn him.
+I'd be shirking my duty if I didn't warn him.

 assign, charge sb with, impose